 - Release Date

-South Korean filmmaker Park Chan-wook defies standards with every new film, so it should come as no surprise that in his latest effort, I’m a Cyborg, But That’s OK, he refuses to comfort audiences with sane characters and thus easy compassion.
+South Korean filmmaker Park Chan-wook defies standards with every new film, so it should come as no surprise that in his latest effort, I’m a Cyborg, But That’s OK, he refuses to comfort audiences with sane characters and thus an effortless viewing experience.
 Instead, aside from the background doctors attempting to maintain control over their hospital’s unhinged patients, the film’s story focuses entirely on the institution’s deluded, paranoid, compulsive, and hallucinatory patients.
 Taking this unconventional approach, he finds a curious sense of romanticism influenced by the imbalanced fantasies of his subjects.

 But now you’re wondering about that title, trying to figure out what exactly being a cyborg has to do with mental institutions.
-Nothing really.
+Nothing, really.
 It’s just that Young-goon (Lim Su-jeong) believes she’s a cyborg, complete with machine guns hidden in her fingers.
 Young-goon’s family has a history of mental illness, as you might have guessed.
 One relative believed she was a mouse.
-Her grandmother was sent away for obsessively eating radishes, but when the caravan took her, she forgot her dentures.
+Her grandmother was sent away for obsessively eating radishes, but she forgot her dentures when the caravan took her.
 Now Young-goon wears them, using them to speak to the hospital’s light bulbs and vending machine.
 (How else are machines supposed to hear you?)
 Perhaps you didn’t know, but cyborgs don’t eat food like you or me.
-Young-goon licks batteries during lunch while her meal is woofed down by another, food-crazed inmate.
-Electricity is her only source of energy, something fellow patient Park Il-sun (Rain) notices straight away.
+Young-goon licks batteries during lunch while her meal is woofed down by a food-crazed inmate.
+Electricity is her only source of energy, something fellow patient Park Il-sun (Rain) notices straightaway.

 Besides his standard kleptomania, Il-sun believes he can steal anything, including a person’s soul.
 He hops about in a rabbit mask, “stealthily” pilfering this and that.
 As a favor, he pinches one patient’s desire to do everything apologetically, nearly curing the man; meanwhile, another accuses Il-sun of stealing their ping-pong moves.
 What’s strange is how he uses his curse-of-a-talent to help Young-goon.
 She refuses to eat, and the doctors believe she’s suicidal.
 Maybe she is.
 Il-sun concocts a brilliant way of “operating” on her, using sound effects and touches on her back so she can’t see, to convince her that he’s installed a food-electricity converter.
 Now she can eat food, and her toes will light up with rainbow colors just like they’re supposed to.

 If this all sounds crazy, don’t be deterred.
-Identifying the film’s genre will prove troublesome, because there are sad confessionals behind every patient, making each one a victim of both themselves and their circumstances.
-There’s also an energy Park sews into every scene, imbuing them with bright colors, hilarious hospital nonsense flourishing in the background, and touching romance burgeoning throughout the picture.
+Identifying the film’s genre will prove troublesome because there are sad confessionals behind every patient, making each one a victim of themselves and their circumstances.
+There’s also an energy Park sews into every scene, imbuing them with bright colors, hilarious hospital nonsense occupying the background, and touching romance burgeoning throughout the picture.
 The closest comparison that comes to mind is The Fisher King, except without the sanity (and that I suggest one of Terry Gilliam’s films is “sane” should illustrate the potency of this picture).
-Indeed, elements of romantic comedy combine with lively fantasy, as Park floats away on long trails into his patients’ dreams.
-Consider the simultaneous detail, dazzling composition of, and joyful terror in the sequence where Young-goon shoots down the hospital staff with her nonexistent finger-guns, her tongue reeling like ammunition belt.
-Of course this is a delusion, but oh, what a delusion!
+Indeed, romantic comedy elements combine with a lively fantasy, as Park floats away on long journeys into his patients’ dreams.
+Consider the simultaneous detail, dazzling composition of, and joyful terror in the sequence where Young-goon shoots down the hospital staff with her nonexistent finger-guns, her tongue reeling like an ammunition belt.
+Of course, this is a delusion.
+But oh, what a delusion!